 Packing the Luggage

 Each family member, even the baby if they are paying for a seat, are allowed two pieces of luggage weighing 75lbs.
 We were allowed 8 pieces but I was worried that that would be too much to handle so we had 6 as well as 2 car seats.
 If you have to fly commercial for any reason, you will have to pay for the excess weight (50lbs is the normal limit) and claim it later.
-Be sure to confirm this with Transportation before you pack those bags.
+Be sure to confirm this with Transportation before packing those bags.

 In your luggage you may want to have: